Application and Admission

-All Elliott School courses are offered after 5 pm EST in the evenings.
-They typically meet for about 2 hours each.
+All Elliott School courses are held after 5 pm EST. They typically meet once a week for about 2 hours.

 About 58% of students study abroad during their time at the Elliott School.
 Study abroad opportunities can range from a few weeks to a full semester.

 The Elliott School has a number of partner institutions, and up to 10 credits taken at a partner institution can transfer back directly into your Elliott School degree program.

 There are a number of ways to keep up your language study while at the Elliott School.

 First, any of the 3 professional skills credits built into our MA programs can be replaced with a 1-credit language course.
 You could also take extracurricular language courses through a DC-area nonprofit.
 The Global Language Network is a popular one started by a GW alum, and the courses are fairly low cost.

 Additionally, Graduate Student Services, the central student hub at the Elliott School, hosts biweekly language lunches where you could practice your language with other students who are learning the same language as you.

 If studying abroad is something you're interested in as a form of language study, you can incorporate study abroad into your curriculum as well.